coder137/build_in_cpp/docs/source/examples/hybrid.rst

 Simple
 -------

-Similar to Flags example for both the GCC and MSVC compiler
+Similar to lowlevel GCC Flags example for both the GCC and MSVC compiler

 .. code-block:: cpp
     :linenos: